M.A. Programs -- French and Spanish

 Completion of the Degree

-- Plan A - A thesis with a defense, i.e. an oral examination on its contents, conducted in French or Spanish (3-6 units).
+In extremely rare cases, a student my be approved to submit a thesis with a defense, i.e. an oral examination on its contents, conducted in French or Spanish (3-6 units).

 Advancement to Candidacy